Check out this step-by-step guide to the Truman process for potential applicants!

 Applicants should be “change agents,” with a demonstrated passion for improving the ways that government agencies, nonprofit organizations, or educational institutions serve the public.
 Applicants should be active participants in two or more of the following types of activities:

 - Community service-related activities that are not organized by a school or a fraternity/sorority

 - Government internships, commissions or boards, advocacy or interest groups, nonpartisan political activities, military/ROTC

 Penn Application Deadline: December 1, 2020

-The Penn liaison for the Queen Elizabeth Scholarship accepts applications from individual students, and the Queen Elizabeth Scholar is selected by a committee of Penn faculty.
-To apply to be one of Penn’s nominees, you must complete the following steps by Penn’s Internal Deadline of January 30, 2022.
+The Truman Scholarship accepts nominations from institutions – students may not apply independently.
+To apply to be one of Penn’s nominees, you must complete the following steps by Penn’s Internal Application Deadline of December 1, 2020

-- Two recommendation letters are required.
-As soon as you have arranged for two letters of recommendation, fill out a CURF Recommendation Request Form for each recommender.
-One letter should be from your current or proposed Penn dissertation supervisor, who should identify her/himself as such in their letter, and the other should come from another Penn faculty member with whom you have studied.
+- As soon as you have arranged for letters of recommendation, fill out a CURF Recommendation Request Form for each recommender.

 - Nominated students will receive further instructions.